grzegorz-p-adamski/Protective-shield-visor/README.md

 * tl;dr:
     * you must mention the author if you use this project
     * it is allowed only for non-commercial use
-    * if you use it you must share dependectp product on the same license
+    * if you use it you must share dependent product on the same license

 ## Version managament